FAQs

 Unless otherwise noted, our meetings are usually held on the third Thursday of the month at Bishop Grosseteste University, Lincoln.

-Meetings start at 8.00pm.
+Meetings usually start at 7.30pm.

 What is Wine Tasting?